joshmarinacci/querylang/README.md

 ## PopupMenu

-* A single column menu.
+- [x] A single column menu.
-* inside a popup container
+- [x] inside a popup container
-* properly handles modality within the app or whole screen?
+- [ ] properly handles modality within the app or whole screen?
-* give it menu items which are buttons with actions and hover effects.
+- [ ] give it menu items which are buttons with actions and hover effects.
-* click elsewhere to close the menu.
+- [ ] click elsewhere to close the menu.
-* can put custom components inside of a popup container too
+- [ ] can put custom components inside of a popup container too

 ## TextBox

-* single line single font texty editor
+- [ ] single line single font text editor
-* hooks for keystroke filtering and popups with arrows
+- [ ] hooks for keystroke filtering and popups with arrows

 ## TextArea

-* single font text editor
+- [ ] single font text editor
-* hooks to filter keystrokes
+- [ ] hooks to filter keystrokes
-* position popup at the cursor
+- [ ] position popup at the cursor
-* capture arrow keys to select something within the popup
+- [ ] capture arrow keys to select something within the popup

 ## Toolbar

-* improved toolbar style box
+- [ ] improved toolbar style box
-* icon buttons
+- [ ] icon buttons
-* labels
+- [ ] labels
-* text buttons
+- [ ] text buttons
-* search fields
+- [ ] search fields
-* spacers
+- [ ] spacers

 ## Dialogs